 Renting a car in Croatia tip: Another bonus of having a rental car is that you can book accommodation outside of the major towns and cities – this can save a considerable amount of money, especially in peak season.

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars across the world – we found the entire process of renting a car in Croatia (booking, pick up, border crossings and returning the car) extremely straightforward.
 Like most visitors, we arrived in Croatia through Dubrovnik airport and picked up our rental there.

 We recommend using RentalCars.com to reserve your car.
-They have the best selection and prices that we’ve found – click here to book now!
+They have a great selection of rental car providers and competitive prices – click here to book now!

 Renting a car in Croatia tip: if, like us, you’re planning on spending a few nights in Dubrovnik Old Town, then you could wait until after this to pick up a rental car.
 However, we found the cost of parking by the Old Town was more than offset by the saving in ariport transfers and day trips as well as the convenience.

 Croatia is a very popular tourist destination, especially during the summer months when visitors flock to Croatia for the sun and beaches.
 During these peak times rental car availability is low so prices tend to increase significantly as the rental dates approach – you might even find securing a rental car at the last minute can be difficult.

 To avoid a lack of availability and to secure a competitive price on your car it’s worth booking your rental car as far in advance as possible – book your rental car now!